Stillorgan Park House

 the native harp, and it was said that whilst the sale of his effects was taking place that a harper

 was employed to play funeral dirges in the grounds.
+In 1854 it was described as a house of

 Ownership of the new house built by the Carysfort family passed to Douglas Proby of Stillorgan